noslouch/workflow-debug/packages/wsj-react-library/src/components/ArticleBody/README.md

 # Article Body

-The article body component renders a full article body when provided with the body property from an article's capi.
+The article body component renders a full article body when provided with the body array from an article's capi.
 It uses a mix of content platform flags, like amp, and a render prop to allow for full customization depending on the rendering context.

 | Prop        | Description                                                                                                                                                                                                                                                                                                                                                | Type     | Default   |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | --------- |